 Eventually, we plan to widen our scope to also include information, tools, case studies, and reports from state, local, and tribal governments.
 If you work at one or more of these levels of government and would like to contribute content, then please let us know.

 Everything published on the U.S. Climate Resilience Toolkit is reviewed and approved prior to publication by relevant subject matter experts from U.S. federal science agencies.
-We primarily pull content from, or paraphrase, authoritative sources of climate science information that have already been reviewed, approved, and published by authoritative sources (such as the Third National Climate Assessment).
+We primarily pull content from, or paraphrase, authoritative sources of climate science information that have already been reviewed, approved, and published by authoritative sources (such as the Fourth National Climate Assessment).

 Unless otherwise noted (copyrighted material, for example), information presented on this website is considered public information and may be distributed freely.
 If you elect to use materials from the U.S. Climate Resilience Toolkit, please cite the U.S. Federal Government as the source (see the above FAQ for citation information).